 TRIAL International takes up cases involving one to several hundred victims.
 All support comes free-of-charge for the victims, and may include medical and psychological care when needed.
 It is also one of the few NGOs helping victims receive reparations.

 Each year, a 12-months coaching program destined to lawyers offers an individualized, in-depth training on mass crimes litigation.
 Covering national, regional and international procedures, it combines theoretical inputs with real-cases applications.
 At the end of their training, lawyers often stay involved with TRIAL’s ongoing cases.

 In eastern DRC, both rebel armed groups and the army are responsible for gross human rights violations.
-TRIAL International believes that no one should be above the law, and has therefore brought cases against warlords, policemen, army officers and politicians alike.
+TRIAL International believes that no one should be above the law, and has therefore brought cases against militia leaders, police- or army officers and politicians alike.